Aimi Kobayashi: Biography

 In 2012, she placed 3rd at the Gina Bachauer Young Artist Competition.

 She has released three further CDs, two of which exclusively feature music composed by Chopin, and one with music by both Chopin and Franz Liszt.

 In 2015, she was a finalist at the XVII International Chopin Piano Competition.

 In 2021, she placed 4th, ex aequo, at the XVIII International Chopin Piano Competition.

 On January 1, 2023, she married Kyohei Sorita, a childhood friend and fellow laureate of the XVIII Chopin Piano Competition.
-They have announced that they are also expecting a child.
+They have a child together.